 - Monte de Ombúes – Uruguay, Rocha Department.
 Possibly the largest and most spectacular forest of the unique ombú tree (Phitolacca dioica L.) – herb of tree like form, reaching circumference of 15 metres.
 For most part ombú is solitary tree, but here it forms 20 km² large stand.

 - Cerro Autana – Venezuela, Bolivar.
-This spectacular tepui (local table-top mountain) has up to 900 metres high, abrupt walls with a summit one kilometre long and 200 – 350 metres wide.
-This small summit area is covered with diverse biotopes containing 8 endemic species not seen outside this small platform.
+This spectacular tepui (local table-top mountain) has up to 900 meters high, abrupt walls with a summit one kilometer long and 200 – 350 meters wide.
+This small summit area is covered with diverse ecosystems containing 8 endemic species not seen outside this small platform.